Why choose Tanzania?

 MAR-APR-MAY

 By far the wettest months in Tanzania and the peak of the wet-season.
 Some camps in the south close down during this time, since the roads can be washed away and most local airlines halt their schedules.
-Especially during April and May it could rain heavily almost every day.
+Especially during April and early May it could rain heavily almost every day.

 JUN-OCT